Food is one of Australia’s most important exports. We export about 70 per cent of the food we produce.

 To get involved, email firstname.lastname@example.org.

-Australian Government Department of Agriculture, Water and the Environment
+Australian Government Department of Agriculture, Fisheries and Forestry

 GPO Box 858